 Frustrated with crunchy or musty smelling towels?
 Want to restore them to their soft and clean look and smell?
 How do they go from super soft and fluffy towels to crunchy and stiff and musty smelling?
 It just takes a couple simple steps to keep your towels soft, clean, and luxurious feeling for a long time.

 Towels absorb water, if they aren’t hung up to allow for quick and thorough drying or if they remain damp, they get stinky.
 Hampers and baskets are full, towels get stuffed into the washing machine and never get fully clean.
 Then they get over-stuffed into the dryer and don’t get completely dry or get dry but aren’t folded right away leaving them wrinkled and crunchy.
-I use Wool Dryer Balls and a couple drops of essential oil on the dryer balls (let dry before putting in the dryer) to lightly scent towels and to help them dry thoroughly in the dryer.
+I use Wool Dryer Balls and a couple drops of the Clean Mama Blends of essential oil (love the Clean Home Blend for laundry!) on the dryer balls (let dry before putting in the dryer) to lightly scent towels and to help them dry thoroughly in the dryer.

 It’s much easier than you might think to keep those towels looking and feeling like new.